haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 _**Note**_ that this scenario is computationally more expensive because of the increased sampling.
 On our own cluster, running in MPI mode with 250 cores on AMD EPYC 7451 processors the run completed in 1h23min.
 The same run on a single node using all 96 threads took on the same architecture 4 hours and 8 minutes.

+On the Fugaku supercomputer used for the EU ASEAN HPC school, running on a single node (48 [armv8 A64FX](https://github.com/fujitsu/A64FX){:target="_blank" processors), this run completed in about 23 hours.

 <hr>